QubesOS/qubes-doc/privacy/signal.md

 Use AppVM based on debian
 ---------------------------------------------------------------

+**CAUTION:** Before proceeding, please carefully read [On Digital Signatures and Key Verification][qubes-verifying-signatures].
+This website cannot guarantee that any PGP key you download from the Internet is authentic.
+Always obtain a trusted key fingerprint via other channels, and always check any key you download against your trusted copy of the fingerprint.

 If you don't use chromium, you can install signal with debian :

 1. (Optional)Create a TemplateVM (debian 8)